KabirDabholkar/separatrix_locator/README.md

 # Separatrix Locator

-A Python package for locating separatrices in black-box dynamical systems using Koopman eigenfunctions.
+A Python package for locating separatrices in black-box dynamical systems using Koopman eigenfunctions from the paper: [*Finding separatrices of dynamical flows with Deep Koopman Eigenfunctions*](https://arxiv.org/abs/2505.15231).

 ## Installation